ZaiFlux/cloudhoux-aws-platform/README.md

 - Monitoring and Logging
 - Production Deployment Practices

-The goal of CloudVox is to simulate how real companies design, deploy, secure, and operate cloud-based applications.
+The goal of **CloudHoux** is to simulate how real companies design, deploy, secure, and operate cloud-based applications.

 ---